Phase structure of (3+1)-dimensional dense two-color QCD at $T=0$ in the strong coupling limit with the tensor renormalization group: EXPLICIT FORM OF AND

-To reorder them into the form of Eq.~\eqref{eq:local_tensor2}, we must include sign factors $(-1)^R$, where
+To reorder them into the form of Eq.~\eqref{eq:GrassmanT}, we must include sign factors $(-1)^R$, where

 Finally, we briefly comment on the numerical strategy for constructing the initial tensor in Eq.~\eqref{eq:coef}.
-Since the size of $T$ is $16^8$, it is impractical to implement a naive for-loop over all indices.
+Since the size of $T$ is $16^8$, it is impractical to implement a na\"{\i}ve for-loop over all indices.
 However, careful inspection of the Kronecker delta constraints arising from the fermion and link variable integrations in Eq.~\eqref{eq:coef} shows that they restrict nonzero contributions to only a small subset of entries, yielding a highly sparse and low-rank structure.
 Therefore, we performed for-loops only over the indices allowed by the Kronecker delta constraints and constructed $T$ in the form of a sparse matrix.
-To generate the fundamental tensors required in the ATRG method, we applied truncated SVD to $T$ using \texttt{Arpack}~\cite{doi:10.1137/1.9780898719628}.
+To generate the fundamental tensors required in the ATRG method, we applied truncated SVD to $T$ using Arpack~\cite{doi:10.1137/1.9780898719628}.
+Once the five-leg tensors required for the subsequent ATRG calculation are constructed, they are treated as dense matrices endowed with a graded $\mathbb{Z}_{2}$ symmetry originating from the Grassmann parity throughout the coarse-graining procedure.